manumorante/whats-next/README.md

 ---

-Built with ❤️ using Next.js and Turso
+Built using Next.js and Turso